gonzalofq1/446-2final/README.md

 To regenerate the simulations presented in our report `Numerical_Solution_for_the_Swift-Hohenberg_Equation.pdf`, simply run the scripts in `SwiftPDE.ipynb` using a Python Kernel.
 This Jupyter notebook includes the code for all of our simulations and visualizations such as spectral.

-If you want to check the code for the resolution study, run the file "resolution study code.ipynb"
+If you want to check the code for the resolution study, run the file 'resolution study code.ipynb'

 # Changing Simulation Parameters